astropy/astropy/docs/nddata/nddata.rst

      >>> ndd.mask = ndd.data > 0.9

+or by initializing with a masked array.
 A mask value of `True` indicates a value that should be ignored, while a mask value of `False` indicates a valid value.

 Flags
 -----